Yekaterinburg: Oblast

 In accordance with the regional charter, Yekaterinburg is the administrative centre of the Sverdlovsk Oblast.
 The executive power is exercised by the governor of Sverdlovsk Oblast, the legislative power by the legislative assembly of Sverdlovsk Oblast, and the judicial power by the Sverdlovsk Regional Court, located in the building of the Palace of Justice.
 The building serving the regional government is the White House and the building serving the legislative assembly is located next to it on October Square.
 The ministries of the Sverdlovsk Region are located in the building of the regional government, as well as in other separate buildings of the city.

 Federal

 Yekaterinburg serves as the centre of the Ural Federal District.
 As a result, it serves as the residence of the presidential envoy, the highest official of the district and part of the administration of the President of Russia.
 The residence is located the building of the regional government on October Square near the Iset River embankment.
-The position is currently held by Igor Khalmanskikh.

 In addition, Yekaterinburg serves as the centre of the Central Military District and more than 30 territorial branches of the federal executive bodies, whose jurisdiction extends not only to Sverdlovsk Oblast, but also to other regions in the Ural Mountains, Siberia, and the Volga Region.
-Its current district commander is Lieutenant-General Aleksandr Lapin, who has held the position since 22 November 2017.